sirupsen/contestrus/README.md

 sudo script/provision-production
 ```

-After provisioning, check that Boxer can use AUFS:
+After provisioning, check that Linux containers are enabled (for Docker):

 ```bash
 # All but "User namespace" should be enabled:
 sudo lxc-checkconfig